23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Jones Street

-Take some time to stumble over its red-brick cobblestones, flanked by colonial houses.
-It’s a relaxing way to spend a few minutes escaping the center’s commercial bubble.
+When we took a quick stroll down Jones Street, we loved stumbling over its red-brick cobblestones, flanked by colonial houses.
+We thought it was a relaxing way to spend a few minutes escaping the center’s commercial bubble.

 Colonial Park Cemetery

 Dating back to 1789, Colonial Park Cemetery is central Savannah’s oldest burial ground.
-While it may seem a tad macabre to include a graveyard among the city’s top places to see, there’s good reason for it.
+While it may seem a tad macabre for us to suggest a graveyard among the city’s top places to see, we think there’s good reason for it!

 The beautiful cemetery is the final resting place of some of the city’s most influential citizens.
-Most famous is the Button Gwinnett, one of the signers of the United States Declaration of Independence.
+Most famous we spotted here is Button Gwinnett, one of the signers of the United States Declaration of Independence.

 Colonial Park Cemetery